oroinc/OroCRMDotmailerBundle/README.md

  - **Exporting Contacts**: A csv file with contacts to be exported is sent to Dotmailer

 After export is finished, command check export status on Dotmailer side.
 If export is finished on Dotmailer side command import Dotmailer contacts to get origin Id from Dotmailer.
 Otherwise next export command will do it.

+## Dotmailer Single Sign-on
+To be able to enter dotmailer account straight from the application, dotmailer provides single sign-on feature https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer.
+To use signel sign-on, you need to obtain api key and secret from your dotmailer manager and put them during integration configuration.
+After this, navigate to Marketing->Dotmailer->Email Studio and choose the integration you'd like to connect with your dotmailer account.
+Click connect button to perform the OAuth authorization.
+After successful login to your dotmailer account, you should be redirected back to the application and see your dotmailer account dashboard in the iframe.
+After this you will not need to login into dotmailer account each time and can access it from the application.